 Winner of four Russian National Film Academy Awards (Nika), Van Goghs sensitively explores the complicated relationship between Mark Ginzburg, an artist, and his oppressive father Viktor, a famous conductor.
 Mark has moved from Latvia to Israel just to escape his father’s shadow, but now circumstances have forced the two to live under the same roof again.
 Will they manage to see beyond their mutual dependency and rediscover the love they have for each other?
 An exceptionally moving film about families, and how they shape our expectations from – and perceptions of – life.

-Nominee – Best International Film: Santa Barbara International Film Festival 2019
+Nominated – Best International Film, Santa Barbara International Film Festival 2019

-Nominee – Best Film: International Film Festival of India 2018
+Nominated – Best Film, International Film Festival of India 2018

 Winner – Best Supporting Actress (Elena Koreneva), Best Composer & Best Cinematographer, Russian Guild of Film Critics 2019